microsoft-dx/csharp-fundamentals/CSharpFundamentals/csharp08 - Abstract/README.md

 >The abstract modifier indicates that the thing being modified has a **missing or incomplete implementation.**

-The best solution is to mark the `GetArea` method in `Shape` as abstract, which will allow us to skip the implementation and only provide the method signature.
+The best solution is to mark the `GetArea` method in `Shape` as `abstract`, which will allow us to skip the implementation and only provide the method signature.

->The moment we make an abstract method, must make the containing class `abstract`.
+> The moment we make an `abstract` method, must make the containing class `abstract`.
 This is because by making the method `abstract`,  we only provide the signature of the method, not an implementation.

->So we are not allowed to instantiate an abstract class, because we might have missing or incomplete implementation for members.
+> So **we are not allowed to instantiate an abstract class**, because we might have missing or incomplete implementation for members.

 > We are also required that if a non-abstract class implements an abstract class, it must provide implementations for all abstract members.